 (d) an operation, work or process carried out in connection with a reticulated supply system for the gas supplier.

+[Regulation 4 amended in Gazette 21 Apr 2006 p.
+1575.]

 5. Things of the nature of gasfitting

 For the purposes of section 13A(2) of the Act, doing or supervising any gasfitting work is of the nature of gasfitting.